unltdnetworx/ioBroker.snips/README.md

 snips-tts
 snips-asr-injection

-Es können je nach verwendete Hardware und Linux-Distributionen schon Pakete vorhanden sein.

-Installationsanleitung und Konfiguration für Raspian/Armbian: https://snips.gitbook.io/documentation/installing-snips/on-a-raspberry-pi
+Depending on your hardware and Linux distribution, you may already have packages installed.

+Installation instructions and configuration for Raspian / Armbian: https://snips.gitbook.io/documentation/installing-snips/on-a-raspberry-pi

-Installationsanleitung und Konfiguration für Debian: sudo nano /etc/apt/sources.list
+Installation instructions and configuration for Debian: sudo nano /etc/apt/sources.list
-In jeder Zeile "non-free" anhängen, sonst kann man das Paket "libttspico-utils" nicht installieren. https://snips.gitbook.io/documentation/advanced-configuration/advanced-solutions

-Jetzt bei "https://console.snips.ai" anmelden und einen neuen Assistenten hinzufügen.
+Attach "non-free" in each line, otherwise you can not install the package "libttspico-utils". https://snips.gitbook.io/documentation/advanced-configuration/advanced-solutions

+Log in to https://console.snips.ai and add a new wizard.
-Eine App hinzufügen, oben den Haken "only show apps with actions" entfernen und nach FHEM suchen und anwählen.
+Add an app, above the check mark "only show apps with actions" and search for FHEM and select.
-Wenn ihr fertig seid, drückt ihr auf auf Deploy Assistant um das ZIP File herunterzuladen.
-Das Zipfile wird auf dem Snips-Rechner unter "/usr/share/snips" entpackt, danach neu booten.

-Snips sollte erst funktionieren, bevor es hier weiter geht:
-### Snips-Adapter konfigurieren
+When you're done, press Deploy Assistant to download the ZIP file.
+The zipfile is unpacked on the snips machine under "/ usr / share / snips", then reboot.

+Snips should work before we continue here:

+### Configure Snips Adapter
-Url      : Adresse des Snips-MQTT-Servers
+Url      : Address of the Snips-MQTT-Servers
-Port     : Port des Snips-MQTT-Servers
+Port     : Port of the Snips-MQTT-Servers
-Instanz  : Text2Command-Instanz z.B 0
+Instanz  : Text2Command-Instanz (for example 0)
-Filter   : z.B. verstehe
+Filter   : for example understand
-ClientID : eindeutige ID z.B.
-0
+ClientID : ID (for example 0)

-### Text2Command-Adapter konfigurieren
-In der Config vom Text2Command-Adapters unter Antwort in ID snips.0.send.say.text einfügen.

-### Injection(neue Wörter lernen)
-Unbekannte Wörter können unter snips.0.send.inject.room oder device angelernt werden
+### Configure Text2Command adapter
+Insert in the config of the Text2Command adapter under Answer in ID snips.0.send.say.text.

+### Injection (learn new words)
+Unknown words can be learned under snips.0.send.inject.room or device.

 ## Changelog
+### 0.0.4
+* (wal) add hotword recognize

 ### 0.0.3
 * (wal) add filter and text2command_Instanz